 When the Primordials began to mobilize for the Creation War (1486 DE - 8777 DE), Hades sought out Bruh Kreniik.
 He was against the undoing of Creation, so he joined the side fighting to keep it around.
 Coming under the protection of Kreniik came at a cost.
 As part of this protection, Hades had his energy composition manipulated.
 It was advanced stuff for the time, such that a mistake had a cascade effect that in under a century, cleansed Hades of all the entropic energy that once ran strong in his make-up.

-Hades first task was joining a team of Lith-Crillion scientists.
+Hades first task was joining a team of scientists under Bruh Kreniik.
 His help was the breakthrough needed for the construction of the first voidship from a living organism.
 The other top scientists were Anubis, Ptah, and Set.
 After the Âni-Zandân passed its flight tests, Bruh Kreniik decided it was time to put the four to more important tasks.
 Elevated to 5th Rank Angels, they were sent off to help lead Covenant armies against the Primordials.

 Much of Hades's work in the Creation War involved caring for the wounded and placing the dead in secure resting places.
 He had to do this because some of the primordials had a penchant for necromancy.
 One of the worst of these was Maen Grirngrim.
 Hades despised this being more than any other, fearing his knowledge over the necromantic arts and his ability to raise angels from the dead, turning them into undead angels of fearsome might.

 Hades spent centuries handling soul energy and carrying for the dead, so it was no surprise when the he took on the Domain of Death.
 As a God of the Dead, he shepherds souls to the netherworld where they are then taken to the Soul Gathering System corresponding to their disposition.